 Why measure CO2 in HVAC applications?

-While typical ambient air is comprised of approximately 21% Oxygen and 0.03% Carbon Dioxide, a lack of proper indoor air circulation can dramatically deter the gas concentrations from being unbalanced and unhealthy.
+While typical ambient air is comprised of approximately 21% Oxygen and 0.03% Carbon Dioxide, a lack of proper indoor air circulation can dramatically deter the gas concentrations from being balanced, healthy, and full of pathogens.

 To combat “sick building syndrome” HVAC (heating, ventilation, and air conditioning) designers and installers have developed HVAC systems that regulate a constant flow of fresh, outdoor air into buildings.
 The idea was that wasting energy to condition outdoor air was the price you had to pay to provide fresh air indoors.
 In some cases, these HVAC systems either provided non-stop fresh air, or in other cases they were set on timers that would open fresh air dampers when the building was occupied.